hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/tfjs-convert-to-arduino-header/README.md

 ## Note: As of Aug 9th, 2020 I am still working on getting this fully working.

+Note: Link to the index for these models at https://hpssjellis.github.io/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/tfjs-convert-to-arduino-header/index.html

 Note: The above webpage that makes a TensorflowJS very simple model can be viewed directly from this Github by following this link